pixelpark/puppet-ds_389/README.md

 ### Initializing replication

-Once replication has been configured on all of the desired nodes, you can initialize replication for consumers, hubs, and/or other suppliers by passing the appropriate parameters.
+Once replication has been configured on all of the desired nodes, replication can be initialized for consumers, hubs, and/or other suppliers by passing the appropriate "init_" parameters:

 ```puppet
 ds_389::instance { 'example':